-- During the year, payments of \$11,888 (2015: \$31,827) were made to Pilmora Pty Ltd (an entity controlled by Director, Mr. Henry Townsing).
-All payments related to Mr. Townsing's role as a non-executive director. - Cyclopet Pty Ltd, a wholly owned subsidiary of Cyclopharm has a 20% interest in Macquarie Medical Imaging.
-Prior to ceasing commercial operations at the end of April 2014, Cyclopet manufactured products that were sold to Macquarie Medical Imaging.
-As the trade debtor balance of \$230,782 (2015: \$230,782) is not expected to be repaid in the short term, it is included as an interest in the associate and a share of the associate's losses has been recognised under the equity method in the 2014 financial year.
-Refer to Note 11 for details of the investment in the associate. - During the year, sales of large crucibles amounting to \$590,481 (2015: \$527,266) were made to Almedis Altmann GmbH (an entity controlled by General Manager Europe, Mr. Bjorn Altmann).
+- During the year, no payments (2016: \$11,888) were made to Pilmora Pty Ltd (an entity controlled by former Director, Mr. Henry Townsing).
+All payments related to Mr. Townsing's role as a non-executive director. - During the year, payments of \$43,380 (2016: nil) were made to Cell Structures Pty Ltd (an entity controlled by Director, Mr. Tom McDonald).
+All payments relate to Mr. McDonald's role as a non-executive director including consultancy services provided by him. - CycloPet Pty Ltd, a wholly owned subsidiary of Cyclopharm has a 20% interest in Macquarie Medical Imaging.
+Prior to ceasing commercial operations at the end of April 2014, CycloPet manufactured products that were sold to Macquarie Medical Imaging.
+As the trade debtor balance of \$230,782 (2016: \$230,782) is not expected to be repaid in the short term, it is included as an interest in the associate and a share of the associate's losses has been recognised under the equity method in the 2014 financial year.
+Refer to Note 11 for details of the investment in the associate. - During the year, sales amounting to \$1,096,875 (2016: \$590,481) were made to Almedis Altmann GmbH (an entity controlled by General Manager - Germany).
+In late 2017, the company restructured its German distribution model to include the termination of commercial activities with Almedis Altmann GmbH and the termination of its General Manager for Germany.
+As a result of these actions, the company recorded a provision for doubtful debts of \$540,754 (2016: nil) relating to trade balances with Almedis Altmann GmbH.